A geometric Steinberg formula: Introduction

 \subsection{The geometric Steinberg formula}

-From now on we assume for simplicity that $G$ has connected center.
-We will denote by $\bY_+ \subset \bY$ the subset of coweights of $G$ which are dominant (for our choice of positive roots such that $B$ is negative).
-Under the identification $\bY=X^*(\bT^{(1)})$, resp.~$\bY=X^*(\bT)$, $\bY_+$ corresponds to the dominant weights for the choice of positive roots of $\bG^{(1)}$, resp.~$\bG$, such that $\bB^{(1)}$, resp.~$\bB$, is the negative Borel subgroup.

-The main results of the paper are statements which correspond under Conjecture~\ref{conj:FM} (and some ``extended" and ``singular" analogues) to the following classical claims, where $\bG_1$ is the Frobenius kernel of $\bG$ and for $\lambda \in \bY_+$ we denote by $\mathsf{L}(\lambda)$, resp.~$\mathsf{L}^{(1)}(\mu)$, the simple $\bG$-module, resp.~$\bG^{(1)}$-module, of highest weight $\lambda$ (considered as a character of $\bT$, resp.~$\bT^{(1)}$). \begin{enumerate} \item (Steinberg's tensor product formula,~\cite[Proposition~II.3.16]{jantzen}) For any $\lambda \in \bY_+$ restricted and any $\mu \in \bY_+$ we have
+From now on we assume for simplicity that the center of $G$ is a torus.
+(Most questions we are interested in can be reduced to this case.)
+The main results of the paper are statements which correspond under Conjecture~\ref{conj:FM} (and some ``singular" analogues) to the following two classical results in representation theory.
+(Here, $\irr^{(1)}(\lambda)$ denotes the simple $\bG^{(1)}$-module of highest weight $\lambda$, and $\bG_1$ denotes the Frobenius kernel of $\bG$.) \begin{enumerate} \item (Steinberg's tensor product formula,~\cite[Proposition~II.3.16]{jantzen}) For any $\lambda \in \bY_+$ restricted and any $\mu \in \bY_+$ we have

-\item (\cite[Propositions~II.3.10 and II.3.15]{jantzen}) For $\lambda \in \bY_+$ restricted, $\End_{\bG_1}(\mathsf{L}(\lambda))=\bk$. \end{enumerate} More precisely, instead of~\eqref{it:intro-Steinberg-ff} we will prove an analogue of the following equivalent statement: \begin{enumerate} \item For any $\lambda \in \bY_+$ restricted, the functor
+\item (\cite[Propositions~II.3.10 and II.3.15]{jantzen}) For $\lambda \in \bY_+$ restricted, $\End_{\bG_1}(\irr(\lambda))=\bk$. \end{enumerate} More precisely, instead of~\eqref{it:intro-Steinberg-ff} we will prove an analogue of the following equivalent statement: \begin{enumerate} \item For any $\lambda \in \bY_+$ restricted, the functor

-defined by $V \mapsto \mathsf{L}(\lambda) \otimes \Fr^*(-)$ is fully faithful. \end{enumerate}
+defined by $V \mapsto \irr(\lambda) \otimes \Fr^*(-)$ is fully faithful. \end{enumerate}